Strangebrew: Other appearances of hosts

-Post Strangebrew
+Post-Strangebrew

-After the cancellation of the reality sitcom show, the hosts are now in a various tv shows and radio programs as of today:
+After the cancellation of the reality sitcom show, the hosts appeared in various TV shows and radio programs:

-Angel "Erning" Rivero is still active on TV and recently host on a radio comedy show The Brewrats on U92 (now 92.3 NewsFM), and also formerly hosted a daily morning show Breakfast on Studio 23 (now ABS-CBN Sports & Action Channel).
+Angel "Erning" Rivero is still active on TV, and recently hosted the radio comedy show The Brewrats on U92 (now 92.3 Radyo5 True FM), and also formerly hosted the daily morning show Breakfast on Studio 23 (now defunct).

-Ramon Bautista* is also active hosting on both TV and radio shows and also a movie actor, Ramon recently have a movie with Dingdong Dantes in a movie Tiktik: The Aswang Chronicles released in 2012 by GMA Films, he's also an author of a best selling funny book, Bakit Hindi Ka Crush Na Crush Mo?, the popular funny pocket book said is now a major motion picture comedy movie produced by Star Cinema in 2013.
-He is currently one of the hosts/anchors of the online news satire program "Kontrabando" and Barangay Utakan which airs on TV5.
+Ramon Bautista* is also active hosting both TV and radio shows, and is also a movie actor.
+He recently starred with Dingdong Dantes in the movie Tiktik: The Aswang Chronicles, which was released in 2012 by GMA Films.
+He is also the author of the bestselling book, Bakit Hindi Ka Crush Na Crush Mo?, which was made into a major motion picture comedy by Star Cinema in 2013.
+He is currently one of the hosts of the online news satire program "Kontrabando" and Barangay Utakan, which airs on TV5.

-Tado Jimenez recently guested on various movies and TV shows, and of course his very own Toys & Hobbies store called LimiTADO, but sadly, he is one of the 14 killed passengers in a bus collision accident on the morning of February 7, 2014 in Benguet Province.
+Tado Jimenez guested on various movies and TV shows, and operated his own toys and hobbies store LimiTADO.
+He was one of fourteen passengers killed in a bus accident on the morning of February 7, 2014, in Benguet Province.

-Jun Sabayton* is now a comedian & host on News 5's programs Wasak, "History with Lourd", & Word Of The Lourd on AKSYON TV, and Aksyon sa Umaga (Formerly Good Morning Club) on TV5 with Radioactive Sago Project Band frontman, and TV5 broadcaster/host Lourd De Veyra.
-Sabayton recently appeared in an indie movie RAKenROL with his co-stars Glayza De Castro, Diether Ocampo & Jason Abalos in 2012.
-He is currently one of the hosts/anchors of the online news satire program "Kontrabando" and Barangay Utakan which airs on TV5.
+Jun Sabayton* became a comedian and host of Wasak, "History with Lourd", and Word of the Lourd on AksyonTV (now One Sports), Aksyon sa Umaga on TV5 with Radioactive Sago Project Band frontman and TV5 broadcaster/host Lourd De Veyra.
+Sabayton appeared in the indie movie RAKenROL with Glaiza de Castro, Diether Ocampo, and Jason Abalos in 2012.
+Sabayton is currently one of the hosts of the online news satire program "Kontrabando" and Barangay Utakan which airs on TV5.

 R.A.
-Rivera* is now a movie director and still directs in a various mostly indie movies.
-He is currently one of the hosts/anchors of the online news satire program "Kontrabando".
+Rivera* is now a movie director and still directs various indie movies.
+He is currently one of the hosts of the online news satire program "Kontrabando".

-Julia Clarete is a former noontime show host in the longest running daily variety noontime show, Eat Bulaga on GMA 7, she's now currently based in Kuala Lumpur Malaysia with her son and her husband.
+Julia Clarete became a host for the longest running daily variety noontime show, Eat Bulaga!, on GMA 7.
+She is currently based in Kuala Lumpur, Malaysia, with her son and her husband.

-Bautista, Sabayton, and Rivera are currently anchors of the online, satire-based and profanity-laced newscast, "Kontrabando" with Lourd de Veyra, and is currently seen in their Facebook page.
+Bautista, Sabayton, and Rivera are currently anchors of the online, satire-based and profanity-laced newscast, "Kontrabando" with Lourd de Veyra, which is currently being broadcast through their Facebook page.